Network Packet Capture

 /*

-* Browser acknowledges the user list data received
+* The browser returns an ACK, indicating that the user list data has been received

 */